 McCarter, Princeton University and specifically, the Lewis Center for the Arts, have a shared history of unique collaborations, co-commissions and creative partnerships supported by the LAB.
 Highlights include:

-The Migrations Plays 2018 - A partnership with the Princeton Institute for International and Regional Studies (PIIRS).
-Five playwrights are commissioned to write short plays inspired by research, lectures, and meetings with faculty.
+The Migrations Plays - A partnership with the Princeton Institute for International and Regional Studies (PIIRS).
+Five artists are commissioned to write short plays inspired by research, seminars, and meetings with scholars from the PIIRS Migration community.
+The project explores the nature of migration, how it is represented and the ways it shapes the world.
 The plays will be will be presented publicly at McCarter in April, 2019.
 More

 Atelier 2018/Jason Robert Brown – Working with Tony Award winning composer Jason Robert Brown, McCarter and The Lewis Center will partner, integrating students into the process of developing an original musical.
 More